vippsas/vipps-developers/faqs/common-problems-faq.md

 [*Vipps på nett*](https://vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/)
 and
-[*Faste betalinger* (Recurring payments)](https://vipps.no/produkter-og-tjenester/bedrift/faste-betalinger/faste-betalinger/) the `orderId` is shown instead of the customer name.
+[*Faste betalinger* (Recurring payments)](https://vipps.no/produkter-og-tjenester/bedrift/faste-betalinger/faste-betalinger/) the `reference` (ePayment API), or `orderId` (the eCom API), is shown instead of the customer name.

-You can click the little "i" in the header on the transaction overview and see the same info as above.

-The `reference` (called `orderId` in the older eCom API) is specified by the merchant.
+The `reference` (or `orderId` in the older eCom API) is specified by the merchant.
 See the [recommendations for `reference` and `orderId`](../common-topics/orderid.md).

 Use
 [Userinfo](https://developer.vippsmobilepay.com/docs/APIs/userinfo-api)
 to get the customer's consent to share name, email address, etc.
+The user can then consent to sharing as part of the payment flow.

 **Please note:** *Vippsnummer* is not legal for payments where the customer is not physically present.
 It does also not comply with the Treasury Act, (*Kassaloven*).